 There you have it – a home buying timeline checklist to help you understand how to buy your first home.

-Follow Pocket Living on Instagram to join our Q&As and see real stories of middle earners in London who got onto the property ladder with the help of Pocket.
+Follow Pocket Living on Instagram for our latest news and to see real stories of middle earners in London who got onto the property ladder with the help of Pocket.